Shaganashree97/Shaganashree97/README.md

 ## ⭐Web Developer👩🏻‍💻

-I'm a 19-year-old ambitious girl, dedicated to expanding my programming knowledge and applying it in real-world projects.
-My fascination with technology and coding started with a deep curiosity about the inner workings of the digital world.
+I'm a 20-year-old ambitious girl, dedicated to expanding my programming knowledge and applying it to real-world projects.
+My passion for technology and coding started with a deep curiosity about the digital world and how it functions.

 ### About Me😇
 <div align="left">
- 🎓 I'm a CSE student at Kumaraguru College of Technology. <br>
+ 🎓 Pre-Final Year Computer Science and Engineering Student at Kumaraguru College of Technology. <br>
- 🚀 Continuously exploring new tech stacks. <br>
+ 🚀 Continuously exploring new Tech Stacks. <br>
- 🌐 Proficient in developing and designing websites.
+ 🌐 Proficient in developing and designing dynamic websites.
 </div>

 ### Languages and Tools